luctrudeau/VideoExperiments/tf/adst/README.md

 ![Reference Image](https://github.com/luctrudeau/VideoExperiments/raw/master/videos/owl.png)

 Split the image into NxN blocks and perform a forward transform on the block.
-Apply a TF merge on all 2Nx2N block quartets.Apply an 2Nx2N inverse transform on the resulting block and reassemble the image.
+Apply a TF merge on all 2Nx2N block quartets.
+Apply an 2Nx2N inverse transform on the resulting block and reassemble the image.

 ## Results